hanseltertius/cs-50-sql-final-project/DESIGN.md

 After inserting an item into the items table, we need to: </br>
 &ensp;a.
 Set the quantity based on 2 conditions: </br>
 &ensp;&ensp;&ensp;i.
 If quantity on items exceed stock from the selected inventories table: set the selected quantity based on stock from the inventories table </br>
-&ensp;ii.
+&ensp;&ensp;&ensp;ii.
 If quantity on items does not exceed stock from the selected inventories table: set the selected quantity from items </br>
-&ensp;&ensp;&ensp;b.
+&ensp;b.
 Subtracts the stock in the inventories table by the quantity of selected instance from items table and using inventory_id to find the selected inventory. </br>
 &ensp;c.
 Update the total price in the items table by : </br>
 &ensp;&ensp;&ensp;i. multiply price from the selected product_id times </br>
 &ensp;&ensp;&ensp;ii. the quantity of item based on id.